Bdita/CFA-Express-Routes-Exercise/README.md

     res.status(404).send('404 Error');
   });
   ```
-  To verify the output using your browser, type localhost:3000/abcd (or any other random name for which the routes are not defined)
+  To verify the output using your browser, type localhost:3000/abcd (or any other random name for which the routes are not defined) .
   You should see below message in your browser.
   ```
     404 Error
   ```
-######More routing practice exercise will be added in this repository in future.
+###### More routing practice exercise will be added in this repository in future.